Smallholder Performance Measurement Community of Practice

 - Peer learning groups on emerging topics such as data management in backbone organizations, nutrition security and climate resilience.

-- Living Income Community of Practice, co-hosted with GIZ and ISEAL.
+- Creation of the Living Income Community of Practice, co-hosted with GIZ and ISEAL.

 “I think there is real value in a group of companies engaged in measuring the status of their smallholder supply chains to come together and learn from one another about what is working and what’s not.
 By sharing our learning, and by collaborating to develop a shared approach to performance measurement we can avoid duplication of efforts and gather more actionable data more efficiently.”